History

 “A voice heard around the world,” it read, “in the wordless, Star Trek theme.

-The Alarming Divorce Rate of 1915
+The Alarming and Defining Divorce Rate of 1915

 By Ken Zurski